Skip to main content

 MacKenzie is a quantitative researcher with expertise in adult development and aging.

-MacKenzie is a psychologist who studies individual differences and contextual changes associated with physical health, cognitive function, and well-being across the lifespan.
+MacKenzie is a senior research scientist who studies individual differences and contextual changes associated with physical health, cognitive function, and well-being across the lifespan.
 To advance knowledge in these areas, she uses cross-sectional, longitudinal, and intensive measurement designs as well as statistical techniques for examining change and intraindividual variability.
 Her projects use ecological momentary assessment and daily diary designs to repeatedly assess daily experiences (e.g., psychological states, stressor exposure) in real-time within individuals’ natural environments.
 Her subject areas of expertise include lifespan development and cognitive aging, lifestyle and behavioral interventions to optimize cognitive function, and age-related change in stress and well-being.

 Prior to joining NORC, MacKenzie worked in the Department of Psychiatry and Behavioral Sciences at the University of Washington where she supported projects focused on implementing and disseminating evidence-based practices for adults with serious mental illness.
 She also worked in the School of Psychology at the Georgia Institute of Technology where she designed and coordinated memory intervention studies including a randomized controlled trial funded by the National Institute on Aging.
 Her research also focused on understanding age differences in the impact of daily stressor exposure on key stress hormones, memory, and psychological well-being.
-She also completed an internship in the Harvard T.H.
+She completed an internship in the Harvard T.H.
 Chan School of Public Health where she supported a project funded by the National Cancer Institute that examined the impact of using culturally tailored inoculation messaging on resistance to tobacco marketing among young adults.

 Project Contributions